-On March 23, 2021, we completed our initial public offering ("IPO") of 6,250,000 shares of our common stock at a price of \$19.00 per share, raising \$118.8 million in gross proceeds.
-The underwriters also exercised their over-allotment option to purchase up to an additional 937,500 shares of our common stock at a price of \$19.00 per share, which was completed on May 26, 2021, raising \$17.8 million in gross proceeds.
-The underwriting commissions of \$8.3 million and \$1.2 million, respectively, are reflected as a reduction of additional paid-in capital on the statement of stockholders' equity.
-We incurred approximately \$3.1 million of expenses in connection with the IPO, which is reflected as a reduction in additional paid-in capital.
-The net proceeds to us totaled approximately \$123.9 million.
-We intend to use the net proceeds of the IPO (i) to fund loans related to unfunded commitments to existing borrowers, (ii) to originate and participate in commercial loans to companies operating in the cannabis industry that are consistent with our investment strategy and (iii) for working capital and other general corporate purposes.
+Subsequent to the period ended June 30, 2021, the underwriters partially exercised their over-allotment option to purchase 269,650 shares of our common stock at a price of \$20.50 per share, which was completed on July 6, 2021, raising \$5,527,825 in additional gross proceeds or \$5,223,795 in net proceeds after underwriting commissions of \$304,030, which is reflected as a reduction of additional paid-in capital on the statement of stockholders' equity.

+We intend to use the net proceeds of the offering (i) to fund loans related to unfunded commitments to existing borrowers, (ii) to originate and participate in commercial loans to companies operating in the cannabis industry that are consistent with our investment strategy and (iii) for working capital and other general corporate purposes.
 Until appropriate investments can be identified, we may invest this balance in interest-bearing short-term investments, including money market accounts or funds, commercial mortgage-backed securities and corporate bonds, which are consistent with our intention to qualify as a REIT and to maintain our exclusion from registration under the Investment Company Act.

-Updates to Our Loan Portfolio during the First Quarter of 2021
+Updates to Our Loan Portfolio during the Second Quarter of 2021